PatMitchell-Tech/PatMitchell-Tech.github.io/README.md

 _________________________________________________________________________________________________________________________________________
 This is my IT/Network security portfolio designed to showcase my work, volunteer, and personal experience.
-I will also showcase my internship experience as a front end developer intern.
+I will also showcase my internship experience as a GenCyber Camp counselor.
 _________________________________________________________________________________________________________________________________________
 This portfolio has involved a lot of troubleshooting.
 This also helped me step outside my comfort zone by deploying my technology portfolio using github pages.